google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/basics.markdown

 layout: article
 title: "Inspect and Tweak Your Pages: the Basics"
 seotitle: "Inspect and Tweak Your Pages in the Chrome DevTools Elements Panel"
-description: "Use the Chrome DevTools Elements panel and Styles pane to inspect and live-edit the HTML & CSS of a web page."
+description: "Inspect and live-edit the HTML & CSS of a web page using the Chrome DevTools Elements panel.
+View locals changes in the Sources panel."
-introduction: "Use the Chrome DevTools Elements panel and Styles pane to inspect and live-edit the HTML & CSS of a web page."
+introduction: "Inspect and live-edit the HTML & CSS of a web page using the Chrome DevTools Elements panel.
+View local changes in the Sources panel."
 article:
   written_on: 2015-04-14
   updated_on: 2015-04-28